-To understand photoaging, we have to know what solar radiation is and its impact on our skin.
+To understand photoaging, it’s important to understand what solar radiation is, and its impact on your skin.

-The Sun continually emits electromagnetic rays that reach our planet.
-Not all of them have the same intensity and, fortunately for us, the atmosphere filters out the most harmful, which is what makes life on Earth possible.
-But some of them do reach the surface of the planet and form what we call “the solar spectrum”.
+The sun continually emits electromagnetic rays.
+Not all of them have the same intensity and, fortunately, the atmosphere filters out the most harmful.
+However, some do reach the Earth’s surface and form what is called the ‘solar spectrum’.

-Every day we are exposed to ultraviolet radiation, on both sunny and cloudy days , so every day our skin has to repair the solar damage caused to it.
+You are exposed to ultraviolet radiation no matter the weather – on both sunny and cloudy days – so every day your skin has to work to repair the solar damage caused.

 What is photoaging?

 The sun is an essential part of life, contributing to our mood and well-being, while also playing a key role in the synthesis of vitamin D. However, like anything in life, moderation is key.
 While the sun plays an important role in life, it also produces UV radiation, which in turn provokes something called free radicals (unstable molecules).
 These break down proteins in the skin and cause both cell and DNA damage.